andreshungbz/andreshungbz/README.md

 # Howdy! 🦘

 My name is Andres Hung!
-I'm from Belize and I am currently doing my Associate's Degree in IT at the University of Belize.
+I'm from Belize, and I'm currently working on my associate's degree in IT at the University of Belize.
 Check out the pinned repositories to find the main projects that I have worked on.

 ## Interesting Facts
 - 🦊 I like drawing cartoon animals
-- 🎵 My current favorite song is [Rivers Is a Vampire](https://youtu.be/g-vpodj0Tqk)
+- 🎵 Current favorite song is [Tomcat Disposables - Will Wood](https://youtu.be/zIIUejDC6xE)
+- 🎮 Current game to finish is The Legend of Zelda: Tears of The Kingdom

 ## Skills and Experience